 Complete IT Fundamentals (ITEC0995).
-This 30-hour course allows students the opportunity to develop a broader understanding of IT & Cybersecurity and determine if a career in this field is right for them.
+This 30-hour course allows students the opportunity to develop a broader understanding of Information Technology and determine if a career in this field is right for them.

 This course is designed to help students prepare for the CompTIA IT Fundamentals certification if the student desires.
-Students must complete all components of this course at 80% or better to be eligible to enroll in IT & Cybersecurity.
+Students must complete all components of this course at 80% or better to be eligible to enroll in Information Technology.

 • Set up a computer workstation running Windows and use basic software applications.

 • Understand the functions and types of devices used within a computer system.